holidayextras/generator-ui-component/README.md

 # generator-ui-component
-A yeoman generator for HX UI Componentscompatible with the HX Webapp Template using React views.
+A yeoman generator for HX UI Componentscompatible with the HX Webapp Template using React view components.

-This generator will create the default files and directory structure for a shared view for the modularised HX app named WebApp.
+This generator will create the default files and directory structure for a HX UI Toolkit compatible view component.

 The structure created looks as follows:
 ```
 ├ code/
 │  ├ styles/
 │  ├ templates/
-│  │  └ [module-name]Template.jsx
+│  │  └ [module-name]ComponentTemplate.jsx
 │  ├ views/
-│  │  └ [module-name]View.jsx
+│  │  └ [module-name]Component.jsx
 │  └ index.js
 ├ dev/
 │  ├ example.jsx